Faq's

 The honey is harvested by our skilled honey hunter and local groups who ensure minimal disturbance to the natural habitat.
 In regions such as the Himalayan foothills, Western Ghats, or the dense forests of Saranda, Katarniyaghat, Abujhmarh, Kandhamal forest and Northeast India, forest honey is often produced.
 These areas are renowned for their rich biodiversity, which imparts unique flavors and medicinal properties to the honey.

-Royal Bee Brothers honey are produced of non-captive wild honeybees such as Apis Dorsata, Apis Laboriosa, Apis Cerana etc. Most of these honeybees are very aggressive in nature and they use to naturally build their nests high on the trees and cliffs of rocks etc.
+Royal Bee Brothers honey are produced of non-captive, indigenous wild honeybees such as Apis Dorsata, Apis Laboriosa, Apis Cerana etc. Most of these honeybees are very aggressive in nature and they use to naturally build their nests high on the trees and cliffs of rocks etc.

 Other branded/supermarket honey

-Raw honey is honey that has not been processed or pasteurized in any way.
-It is cold extracted straight from the hive.
-Most importantly it is free from antibiotics and has not been infused with any additional flavorings or sweeteners.
+Raw honey is honey that has not been processed, heated or pasteurized in any way.
+It is cold extracted straight from the hive without deep filtered.

 Commercially available honey is usually heavily processed, pasteurized and heated to make it more appealing for the customer.
 Commercially bought honey may also be blended with other low-quality honey.
 These processes destroy all the vitamins, minerals, amino acids and enzymes that the honey contains.
 Pasteurization also reduces honey’s nutritional value, benefits and quality.